Ada-Developers-Academy/daily-curriculum/week6/ada_cooks.md

 + Add a feature that allows users to keep track of what Ingredients are in their physical kitchen.
 Add a SpiceRack, Pantry, Refrigerator, and Freezer model, and create a "has_many through" relationship.
 Ingredients should have a column that determines which location they belong in, and a quantity column should be on the "has_many through" relationship model.

-### Double Bonus Gold Star Territory
+## Double Bonus Gold Star Territory
-+ Sign up for CodeClimate and add it to your project
++ Sign up for Code Climate (http://codeclimate.com) and add it to your project
 + Add the CarrierWave gem (https://github.com/carrierwaveuploader/carrierwave) and allow the user to upload a picture for a Recipe or Ingredient
 + Add the Devise gem (https://github.com/plataformatec/devise) to allow for multiple users, and for users to sign in or out
 + Add an adminsection that allows Users who have the correct access permissions to edit the Cookbooks, Recipes, etc of all Users in the system